Caldararu's conjecture and Tsygan's formality: Some recollections on Lie algebroids and related topics

 \subsection{Generalities on Lie algebroids}

-In this section $R$ is a commutative $k$-algebra. \begin{Def} A {\bf Lie algebroid} $L$ over $R$ is a Lie algebra over $k$ which is in addition an $R$-module and is endowed with a so-called anchor map $\rho:L\to \mathrm{Der}_k(R)$ satisfying the compatibility
+In this section $R$ is a commutative $k$-algebra. \begin{Def} A {\bf Lie algebroid} $L$ over $R$ is a Lie algebra over $k$ which is in addition an $R$-module and is endowed with an anchor map $\rho:L\to \mathrm{Der}_k(R)$ satisfying the compatibility

 \end{Def} The basic example of a Lie algebroid over $R$ is $L=\mathrm{Der}_k(R)$ with the identity anchor map and the commutator Lie bracket.